carnivuth/computer_vision/pages/image_segmentation_blob_analysis/BINARIZATION.md

 In real case scenarios the light stability of the image could not be guaranteed so there is the need to select dynamically the threshold

+#### DUMB APPROACH
 #### $T=\mu$

-This is the simplest threshold selction method, it works only if points are evenly distributed in the histogram
+This is the simplest threshold selection method, it works only if points are evenly distributed in the histogram

 ![](Pasted%20image%2020240302144849.png)